People's Liberation Army Rocket Force: Base 67

 Base 67 (第六十七基地) is a support base headquartered in Baoji, Shaanxi, responsible for the storage, maintenance and distribution of China's nuclear weapons.
 Base 67 was created in 1958 as Unit 0674 in Haiyan County, Qinghai.
 It was transferred to the Commission for Science, Technology and Industry for National Defense in 1969 and moved to Shaanxi, and then to the Second Artillery Corps in 1980.
 It was known as Base 22 until 2017.

 Base 67 includes the subterranean nuclear weapons storage complex in Taibai County in the Qin Mountains.
 Preparations to move the nuclear weapons storage facility to Taibai began in 1969.
 In 2010, relatively few warheads were maintained at operational base-level for extended durations.
 The distribution of warheads is reliant on the country's transportation network.
 The construction of the Baoji–Chengdu railway by the PLA in the 1960s may have been to support warhead distribution.
 A derailment inside a tunnel during the 2008 Sichuan earthquake shutdown the Baoji–Chengdu railway for 12 days.
 In another incident, a Second Artillery Corps crane was used to clear a multiple-vehicle collision caused by icy roads in the Qin Mountains.

 The Missile Technical Service Brigade is the main unit overseeing the Taibai facility.
 Its main focus seems to be warhead storage and maintenance.
 It is complemented by the brigade-sized Unit 96038 which seems focused on inspection and testing of certain warhead components.
-Unit 96038 includes a security battalion with the 38-member "Sharp Blade" Special Operations Team for site defense and the "Guardian Spirits of the Restricted Zone" Security Company.
+Unit 96038 includes a security battalion with the 38-member "Sharp Blade" Special Operations Team (利刃特种大队) for site defense and the "Guardian Spirits of the Restricted Zone" Security Company.
 The "Sharp Blade" unit also performs nuclear missile escort, warhead security and offensive tasks.